Urban One: Early years

-Radio One was founded in 1980 by Cathy Hughes, a then-recently divorced single mother, with the purchase of the Washington, D.C. radio station WOL-AM for $995,000.
+Radio One was founded in 1980 by Cathy Hughes, with the purchase of Washington, D.C.
+AM radio station WOL for $995,000.
 She changed the station's programming format from all-music to one that examined politics and culture from an African American perspective.
 Hughes purchased her second station, WMMJ in Washington, seven years later, which began to turn a profit once she converted it into a rhythm and blues station.
 This established Radio One's early strategy of purchasing small, underperforming radio stations in urban markets and refocusing them to serve the demographics of their communities.

 After joining the company in 1985 and managing its day-to-day operations since 1993, Hughes's son, Alfred C. Liggins III, took over as CEO in 1997, with Hughes becoming the board's chairperson.
-In 1995, Radio One purchased WKYS-FM in Washington, D.C., for $34 million, and also entered the Atlanta market by purchasing WHAT-FM for $4.5 million.
+In 1995, Radio One purchased WKYS-FM in Washington, D.C., for $34 million, and also entered the Atlanta market by purchasing FM station WHTA for $4.5 million.
 In 1997, the company entered the Philadelphia market with its purchase of WPHI-FM for $20 million.
 The company added numerous stations in the late 1990s, including stations in Atlanta, St. Louis, Boston, Cleveland, Richmond, San Francisco, Detroit and Boston.

 In 1996, Radio One moved its corporate offices from Washington, D.C., to Lanham, Maryland.
 The company is now based in Silver Spring, Maryland.
 Under the guidance of recently appointed CEO Liggins, Radio One went public on May 6, 1999, while continuing to be controlled by the family.
 The company's initial public offering was for 6.5 million shares at $24 per share.
 This made Hughes the first African American woman to chair a public company.
 As of 2010, Hughes and Liggins control 90% of Radio One's voting stock.

 In 2000, Radio One purchased 12 stations for approximately $1.3 billion from Clear Channel, bringing Radio One into Los Angeles, Dallas, Houston and Miami, along with stations in Cleveland and Greenville, South Carolina.
 Soon after, Radio One added two more Dallas stations.
 In total, the company added 21 radio stations in 2000.